llvm/llvm-project/llvm/docs/CommandGuide/lit.rst

  Each command is printed before it is executed.
 This can be valuable for debugging test failures, as the last printed command is the one that failed.
- Moreover, :program:`lit` inserts a no-op command (``:`` in the case of bash) with argument ``'RUN: at line N'`` before each command pipeline, and those no-op commands are also printed to help you locate the source line of the failed command.
+ Moreover, :program:`lit` inserts ``'RUN: at line N'`` before each command pipeline in the output to help you locate the source line of the failed command.

 .. option:: -vv, --echo-all-commands